customerio/customerio-reactnative/.maestro/README.md

 matching backend `delivered` and `opened` metrics.
 It is intentionally local or trusted-CI only; pull requests do not receive the required workspace credential.

-On the supported simulator, Notification Center requires selecting the notification and then its system Open action by coordinate.
+The activation gate requires an iPhone 17 Pro simulator.
+Notification Center is not exposed reliably through iOS accessibility, so the flow selects the notification and its system Open action by coordinate.
 The runner accepts that interaction only when the app reopens and Customer.io records `opened` for the exact delivered message.